-His experience on the international scene continued to grow too; Ilori was part of the Portugal squad which finished fourth at the annual Toulon Tournament this summer, after representing his country at the European U19 Championship in 2012.
+His experience on the international scene continued to grow too; Ilori was part of the Portugal squad which finished fourth at the annual Toulon Tournament, after representing his country at the European U19 Championship in 2012.

 And the young prospect took the next step in his career by completing a switch to Liverpool in September 2013, becoming Rodgers' sixth signing of the summer transfer window.